sayan1886/blockarraygroup/docs/README.md

 +Contract Binding - A Enterprise Smart Contract Binding is the composition of these parts creating a unique instance of an Enterprise Smart Contract.
 It is created when a contract begins negotiation between counterparties and becomes versioned and locked when each counterparty signs the contract.
 Once signed and locked the Enterprise Smart Contract begins the execution of the terms and conditions that lead to fulfillment.

 In order to develop Enterprise quality smart contracts standards need to be put in place.
-+Universal Business Langauge
++ Universal Business Langauge
-+Industry Agreed-upon Standards and Verbiage
++ Industry Agreed-upon Standards and Verbiage
-+Data Attestation for data being provided
++ Data Attestation for data being provided
-+Discrete Privacy Levels
++ Discrete Privacy Levels

+We can categorize  smart contracts into two distinct featuresets
+> **Notification** and **Executing**

 ## ChainProof -